France, Greece and the United Kingdom send warships to Cyprus

 French President Emmanuel Macron before his speech on Monday.

 BrusselsEuropean allies downplay the Iranian drone attack on the British base in Cyprus and maintain that Tehran's intentions were not to incite violence.
 It was not an attack on a member state of the European Union or British territory.
-However, some European Union partners, such as France and Greece, have stepped in to help defend the island and have sent defensive weaponry amid the escalating Iran-Iraq War.
-This increases the involvement of European partners in the conflict, although the European Union's collective security provision has not yet been invoked.
+However, some European Union partners, such as France, the United Kingdom, and Greece, have stepped in to assist in the island's defense and have sent defensive weaponry amid the expansion of Iran's war throughout the region.
+This increases the involvement of European partners in the conflict, although for the moment the European Union's collective security provision has not been invoked, and Brussels maintains that, at least for now, it is not even an option that has been considered.

 Appeasing Trump and avoiding escalation

 The three major European powers —Germany, France and the United Kingdom— assured last weekend that they are prepared to intervene in the conflict to "defend" their "interests" and those of their alliesThe communiqué agreed upon by Berlin, Paris, and London was primarily intended to appease Donald Trump and, in fact, indicates that they will work "jointly with the United States" in the Iran war.
-Despite this communiqué, when push came to shove, the German government clarified that its intention is not to become involved in the conflict in any way, and the United Kingdom, still mindful of its participation in the Iraq War, is showing hesitation even in sending a frigate.
-That said, London has already deployed defensive capabilities to the island, such as air defenses, and British Prime Minister Keir Starmer announced this Monday that he has given the United States permission to use its military bases in Europe to attack Iran.
+Despite this communiqué, when push came to shove, the German government clarified that its intention is not to become involved in the conflict in any way, and the United Kingdom, still mindful of its participation in the Iraq War, has been hesitant even to send a frigate.
+That said, London did announce on Monday its intention to send defensive capabilities to the island, such as air defenses, and British Prime Minister Keir Starmer gave the United States permission to use its military bases in Europe to attack Iran.
 However, Downing Street did not clarify whether its military base in Akrotiri (Cyprus) is one of those the Pentagon intends to use.

 stats